StoneT2000/robojax/README.md

 ## Setup

-It's highly recommended to use conda.
+It's highly recommended to use mamba/conda.
 Otherwise you can try and install all the packages yourself (at your own risk of not getting reproducible results)

 ```
 conda env create -f environment.yml